Open-Attestation/open-attestation-cli/README.md

 The `config create` command generates a configuration file named `config.json` with sandbox DNS, document store, and token registry.

 >**Note:** You need a `wallet.json` file with sufficient **funds** in the specified network for this command to work.
+Currently, OpenAttestation does not provide any faucet to dispense funds into `wallet.json`.
+You can search online for some faucets.

 You can use the following options in this command:

 - `--output-dir` option specifies in which folder the configuration file will be created.
 - `--encrypted-wallet-path` option indicates a path to an [encrypted wallet](https://docs.ethers.io/v5/api/signer/#Wallet-encrypt).

 - `--config-template-url` option provides a path to reference a configuration template file hosted on a public URL.
-To learn more, see [Method 1](#method-1-using-the-config-template-url-option-recommended).

 - `--config-template-path` option provides a path to reference a config template file locally.
-To learn more, see [Method 2](#method-2-using-the-config-template-path-option).

 There are two ways of using this command to generate a configuration file.
 Both ways will return a new configuration file with the sandbox DNS, updated document store, and updated token registry.